kahnchana/kahnchana.github.io/_pages/about.md

   on Multi-Object Tracking and Panoptic Segmentation advised by [Ranga Rodrigo](http://ranga.staff.uom.lk) and [Sadeep Jayasumana](http://www.robots.ox.ac.uk/~sadeep/). -->
-* Interested in **Computer Vision and Machine Learning** with focus on the subdomains of Self-Supervised Learning, Video Understanding, and Vision-Langauge Representations.
+* Interested in **Computer Vision and Machine Learning** with focus on the subdomains of Self-Supervised Learning, Video Understanding, and Vision-Language Representations.
 * Enjoy poetry, dancing, and theatre during my leisure time.

 Have a look at my [resume](https://kahnchana.github.io/files/KR_academic_cv.pdf) for more details.